yi-han/Filter/README.md

 # IDA

-What is iDA?

-This readme is a condensced

-#Contents:
+IDA is the first self learning DDoS penetration tool.
+It uses Deep Reinforcment Learning to explore the effect of different traffic attack patterns against a network defender.

+The black box design allows IDA to adapt to any defender and provided network topology learning a tailored attacks through network interaction.

+IDA was used to evaluate four different network defenders, when compared to traditional evaluation approaches IDA outperformed the effectiveness of commonly used DDOS attacks when given the same resources.

+This repository provides a setup allowing the user to use IDA to evaluate the Yau's Fair Throttle Defender.

+A detailed explanation of IDA can be found in the attatched draft publication or in Chapter 4 of the attatched thesis.

+# Contents:
-thesis_jpattison.pdf - Thesis submission to the University of Melbourne - Mark 87 - IDA is introduced in Chapter 4
+thesis_jpattison.pdf - Thesis submission to the University of Melbourne - Mark 87
 draft_publication.pdf - Draft submission for publication of work to JNCA (in progress)

 Folders: